 Having exceeded expectations within the EYFS, the cohort have also been assessed against the outcomes in Year 1.
 95% of the cohort are also meeting the Year 1 expectations within Reading, Writing and Science.
 91% of the cohort are also achieving the Year 1 expectations in Maths a year ahead of national expectations and 86% of pupils are meeting expectations in Year 1 in History.

-LAMDA RESULTS 2022-23
+LAMDA RESULTS 2023-24

 Each year, The Mulberry House School carries out a LAMDA program with its Nursery class.
-In 2023, 100% of pupils passed the examinations with 7% of pupils achieving a Merit grade and 93% of pupils achieving a Distinction grade.
-In 2023, 93% of pupils scored at least 80% in their Solo Introductory Stage 1 Graded Examination, awarding them with a Distinction.
+In 2024, 100% of pupils passed the examinations with 33% of pupils achieving a Merit grade and 67% of pupils achieving a Distinction grade.
+In 2024, 81% of pupils scored at least 80% in their Solo Introductory Stage 1 Graded Examination, awarding them with a Distinction.

-PHONICS SCREENING CHECK 2022-2023
+PHONICS SCREENING CHECK 2023-2024

 At the end of Year 1, State Funded Schools are required to carry out the Phonics’ screening check for all children.
 The Mulberry House School carries this check out a year earlier at the end of Reception, in our Prep I class.

 At the end of Year 1, State Funded Schools are required to carry out the Phonics’ screening check for all children.
-The Mulberry House School carries this check a year earlier at the end of Reception, in our Prep I class.
+The Mulberry House School carries out this check a year earlier at the end of Reception, in our Prep I class.

 Nationally, 13% of children achieve 100% in the Phonics screening check.
 In comparison 32% of Mulberry House Reception aged children achieved 100% a year ahead of target.

-EYFS ASPECTS RESULTS 2022-2023
+EYFS ASPECTS RESULTS 2023-2024

-At the end of the year, the average Language and Maths Development score was 71 with the National Average being 50.
-When we break this down further, we can see that the Girls have performed better than the Boys.
-The Boys’ average at the end of the year was 68 with the Girls’ average being 73.
-For both groups, this is now well above National expectations.
+At the end of the year, the average Language and Maths Development score was 73 with the National Average being 50.
+When we break this down further, we can see that the Girls have performed slightly better than the Boys.

-EYFS PIPS RESULTS 2022-2023
+EYFS PIPS RESULTS 2023-2024

 At the end of the academic year, the school carried out the national PIPS (Performance Indicators in Primary Schools) assessment devised by Durham University.
 The graph below shows the children’s outcomes within Reading and Maths plotted out in red for the whole cohort, against the national average in blue and the local average in green.
 From the data below, the cohort are working above national expectations across Reading and Mathematics.